 What is a product roadmap?

-A product roadmap is a high-level strategic document that maps out general stages of the product development.
-The main purpose of a product roadmap is to tie a product’s vision with a company’s business objectives.
+A product roadmap is a high-level, strategic document that maps out general stages of a product’s development.
+The main purpose of a product roadmap is to tie a product’s vision in with a company’s business objectives.

 Product roadmap example

-Product roadmaps are created as a result of strategic planning.
-It both documents the executive strategy and overall goals of a product.
+A product roadmap is created as a result of strategic planning.
+It documents both the executive strategy and overall goals of a product.
 A strategic product roadmap typically includes the following key points:

-Product vision — is what you want your product to become in the future.
+Product vision — what you want your product to become in the future.

-Strategy — an execution plan of what your company is going to do to meet the vision.
+Strategy — an execution plan detailing what your company is going to do to meet the vision.

 Goal — a time-bound objective that can be measured by a specific metric.

-Initiative — represents broad themes which unite features that must be implemented to achieve a goal.
+Initiative — broad themes that unite features that must be implemented to achieve a goal.

-Feature — is an actual piece of a product.
-It can be a part of functionality or a third-party application.
+Feature — an actual piece of a product that’s either part of functionality or a third-party application.

 Time-frames — dates or time periods for a certain goal or feature to be finished.
-As a rule, a product roadmap suggests just approximate estimation.
+As a rule, a product roadmap suggests only an approximation.

-Status markers — are used to track the progress of work.
+Status markers — used to track the progress of work.

-Metrics — help to measure data-driven goals.
-E.g. churn rate or organic traffic.
+Metrics — assistance in the measurement data-driven goals, e.g. churn rate or organic traffic.